fuller-Lam/MRLF-DATA-FELLOW-CONSTITUENCY-ANALYSIS/README.md

 As directed, I have analysed this particular step in Jupyter notebook (where i also make use of AI tools to debug codes).
 The following constituency profile was analysed and created: Constituency snapshot, Scheme status, Infrastructure , Benchmarking,and
 Fund utilisation flag.
+The file was uploaded and shared in my repository and can be viewed by all.